Catastrophic overfitting can be induced with discriminative non-robust features: Networks prefer injected features

-We now show that, in the regime where $\beta \approx \epsilon$, to achieve a high robust accuracy on the intervened dataset $\Db$, the network uses information from both the original dataset $\mathcal{D}$ and the injected features in $\mathcal{V}$.
-However, when trained without any adversarial constraints~\ie for standard training, the network only uses the features in~\(\mathcal{V}\) and achieves close to perfect clean accuracy.
+Since we now have a method to intervene in the data using \cref{eq:injection} and induce CO, we can use it to better characterize the mechanisms that lead to CO.
+The previous experiments showed that when $\beta \ll \epsilon$ or $\beta \gg \epsilon$, our data intervention does not induce CO.
+However, when $\beta\approx\epsilon$, FGSM-AT consistently experiences CO.
+This raises the following question: what makes $\beta\approx\epsilon$ special?
+We now show that for $\beta \approx \epsilon$, a network trained using AT uses information from both the original dataset $\mathcal{D}$ and the injected features in $\mathcal{V}$ to achieve high robust accuracy on the injected dataset $\Db$.
+However, when trained without any adversarial constraints~\ie for standard training, the network only uses the features in~\(\mathcal{V}\) and achieves close to perfect clean accuracy.\looseness=-1